This is the multi-page printable view of this section. Click here to print.

 Detailed description

-Delete PodDelete pod
+Delete podDelete the pod

-Detailed InformationCan view detailed information of the pod
+Detailed InformationCan view detailed pod information

-EventCheck events that occurred within the pod
+eventCheck events that occurred within the pod

-Account informationCheck basic information about the Account such as Account name, location, creation date and time
+Account InformationCheck basic information about the Account, such as name, location, and creation timestamp.

 Metadata InformationCheck the pod’s metadata information